MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/add-users/set-password-to-never-expire.md

     Get-AzureADUser -All $true | Select-Object UserprincipalName,@{
         N="PasswordNeverExpires";E={$_.PasswordPolicies -contains "DisablePasswordExpiration"}
     } | ConvertTo-Csv -NoTypeInformation | Out-File $env:userprofile\Desktop\ReportPasswordNeverExpires.csv

+## Set a password to never expire

+Run one of the following commands:

+- To set the password of one user to never expire, run the following cmdlet by using the UPN or the user ID of the user:

+    ```powershell
+    Set-AzureADUser -ObjectId <user ID> -PasswordPolicies DisablePasswordExpiration
+    ```

+- Para definir as senhas de todos os usuários em uma organização para nunca expirar, execute o seguinte cmdlet:

+    ```powershell
+    Get-AzureADUser -All $true | Set-AzureADUser -PasswordPolicies DisablePasswordExpiration
     ```

 ### <a name="set-a-password-to-expire"></a>Definir uma senha para expirar